Not Enough Chunks

 To better understand that, have a look at the histogram below.
 It shows the sampling distribution of accuracy for a random model predicting a random binary target (which by definition should be 0.5) for samples containing 100 observations.
 It is not uncommon to get an accuracy of 0.6 for some samples.
 The effect is even stronger for more complex metrics like ROC AUC.

 >>> import numpy as np >>> import matplotlib.pyplot as plt >>> from sklearn.metrics import accuracy_score >>> sample_size = 100 >>> dataset_size = 10_000 >>> # random model >>> np.random.seed(23) >>> y_true = np.random.binomial(1, 0.5, dataset_size) >>> y_pred = np.random.binomial(1, 0.5, dataset_size) >>> accuracy_scores = >>> for experiment in range(10_000): >>> subset_indexes = np.random.choice(dataset_size, sample_size, replace=False) # get random indexes >>> y_true_subset = y_true[subset_indexes] >>> y_pred_subset = y_pred[subset_indexes] >>> accuracy_scores.append(accuracy_score(y_true_subset, y_pred_subset)) >>> plt.hist(accuracy_scores, bins=20, density=True) >>> plt.title("Accuracy of random classifier\n for randomly selected samples of 100 observations.");

 When there are many chunks, it is easy to spot the noisy nature of fluctuations.
 However, with only a few chunks, it is difficult to tell whether the observed changes are significant or not.
-To make this easier NannyML quantifies the sampling error by estimating standard error (i.e. standard deviation of the sampling distribution).
-To find out exactly how it’s done see Estimation of Standard Error.
+To make this easier, NannyML quantifies the sampling error by estimating the standard error (i.e. standard deviation of the sampling distribution).
+To find out exactly how this is done, see Estimation of Standard Error.